angelhabs/privacy-policy/index.md

 - **Access**: Access your personal data (email address and name)
 - **Correction**: Correct inaccurate data (update your email address or name)
 - **Deletion**: Delete your account and all associated data
-- **Export**: Export your local habit data (available in-app via Menu > Privacy & Data Management)
+- **Export**: Export your local habit data (available in-app via Settings > Privacy)
-- **Opt-Out of Marketing**: Unsubscribe from marketing emails at any time by:
-  - Clicking the "unsubscribe" link in any marketing email we send you, or
-  - Contacting us at angelhabsapp@gmail.com with "Unsubscribe" in the subject line
 - **Withdraw Consent**: Withdraw consent at any time

-Since all habit data is stored locally on your device, you have full control over it.
+Since all habit data and Wealth Check-in data is stored locally on your device, you have full control over it.
 To exercise your rights regarding your email address, name, or account, please contact us at angelhabsapp@gmail.com.

 ### Additional Rights for California Residents (CCPA)